-How to optimize your diet for insulin resistance reversal
+How to optimize your diet to reverse insulin resistance

 Lately, I’ve seen a number of common themes come up at low carb conferences and online about insulin resistance reversal.
 The contentious questions tend to run along the lines of: